chyanju/circom-analyzer/README.md

 ## Usage

-The library of Vanguard for Aleo provides common vulnerability detectors and basic utilities for writing detectors based on static analysis.
+The library of Circom Analyzer provides a translator from Circom to C and basic utilities for returning public/private/intermediate input/output signal/var for a Circom program.
 There are three ways to use and integrate the tool into your workflow, namely: commandline executable, calling from source and calling as library.

 ### Commandline Executable